Stepping Lightly In The Sage — More Bovine Curtain Propaganda

 Overall, the livestock utilization in the study (i.e., vegetation removed) was approximately 19% of available forage, which is significantly lower than the typical 50-60% permitted on public lands.
 In many cases, livestock often remove even more than 50-60% of many public land allotments.
 This is more than 3 times the intensity of grazing involved on this study.

-Therefore, nesting success was higher, not surprisingly, since removing more vegetation by grazing livestock enables sage grouse predators, particularly avian predators, to locate nests.
+Therefore, with more vegetation, nesting success was higher.
+This is not surprising since vegetation removal by grazing livestock enables sage grouse predators, particularly avian predators, to locate nests.

-However, another problem with using “nest success” as an overall indicator of livestock compatibility with sage grouse survival is that recruitment into adult or breeding birds is by far the most critical factor.
+However, another problem with using “nest success” as an overall indicator of livestock compatibility with sage grouse survival is that recruitment into adult or breeding birds, not just nest success alone, is by far the most critical factor.

 You may have more eggs that hatch, but what happens after they hatch determines the overall sage grouse population.
 There are many reasons why livestock grazing reduces overall sage grouse survival, which I will address later.